 In a nutshell, sorting is nothing but arranging data in a particular fashion.
-The selection sort is a popular sorting algorithm.
+This selection sort is a popular sorting algorithm.
 In this blog post, you will learn Selection Sort In Python.

-While sorting a list in ascending order first, we need to go through the entire list and then find the minimum element and swap it with the element in the leftmost.
-Next, we need to find the second smallest element and swap it with the 2nd element of the list, and this keeps on going until the entire list is sorted.
+While sorting a list in ascending order First, we need to go through the entire list and then find the minimum element and swap it with the element in the leftmost position.
+Next, we need to find the second-smallest element and swap it with the 2nd element of the list, and this keeps on going until the entire list is sorted.

 Similarly, for sorting a list or array in descending order, we need to find the maximum element and swap it with the first element, and so on.
-Since at each step we are selecting the next element for the sorted list hence named selection sort.
-Below
+At each step, we are selecting the next element for the sorted list, hence named selection sort.

 Algorithm For Selection Sort In Python